This manual describes gzochid, the gzochi server.

 Modifications to data accessed via bindings in the top-level module

-environment (i.e., variables created using define) cannot be
+environment (i.e., variables created using define

 tracked by gzochid, whether the data is part of a managed record or